le0pard/cable-shared-worker/README.md

  - Page refreshes and new tabs already have a websocket connection, so connection setup time is zero
  - The websocket connection runs in a separate thread/process so your UI is 'faster'
  - Cordination of event notifications is simpler as updates have a single source
- - Close connection for non active windows and tabs (visibility API)
+ - Close connection for non active tabs (visibility API)
  - It's the cool stuff..

 ## Usage